luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ### Milestone 4.2: Add Organization ID to Core Tables

-**Goal:** Link users, animals, and animal groups to organizations for data isolation.
+**Goal:** Link users, animals, and animal groups to organizations for data isolation without breaking existing functionality.

-**Tasks:**

-1. Create new migration file for adding organization_id columns
+**Migration Strategy (Safe, Non-Breaking):**

+1. **Create default organization first:**

+    - Insert default organization record (e.g., "Default Shelter") and save its UUID
+    - This ensures we have an org to reference

+2. **Add organization_id columns as nullable:**

-2. Add `organization_id UUID REFERENCES public.organizations(id)` to:
+    - Add `organization_id UUID REFERENCES public.organizations(id)` to:
         - `public.profiles` table
         - `public.animals` table
         - `public.animal_groups` table
-3. Make `organization_id` NOT NULL for new records (add default for existing)
-4. Create default organization record (e.g., "Default Shelter")
+    - **Make columns nullable initially** (allows existing records to work)

+3. **Update existing records:**

+    - Set all existing `profiles.organization_id` to default organization UUID
+    - Set all existing `animals.organization_id` to default organization UUID
-5. Update existing records to reference default organization
+    - Set all existing `animal_groups.organization_id` to default organization UUID

+4. **Make organization_id NOT NULL with DEFAULT:**

+    - Alter columns to be NOT NULL with DEFAULT value (default organization UUID)
+    - This ensures new records always have an organization_id

+5. **Add foreign key constraints:**

+    - Add foreign key constraints (should work since all records now have valid org IDs)

+6. **Create profile creation trigger:**
+    - **Note:** The trigger does not currently exist in migrations (checked)
+    - Create trigger function: `public.handle_new_user()` that:
+        - Inserts into `public.profiles` with: `id`, `email`, `role` (default 'foster'), and `organization_id` (default org UUID)
+    - Create trigger: `on_auth_user_created` that fires AFTER INSERT on `auth.users`
+    - **Note:** The trigger will be updated again in Phase 5.2 (M 5.2 - Create Conversation on User Signup) to also create conversations, but for now it just needs to set organization_id
+    - This ensures new signups (before Phase 7) get assigned to default organization

+**Tasks:**

+1. Create new migration file for adding organization_id columns
+2. Insert default organization: `INSERT INTO organizations (name) VALUES ('Default Shelter') RETURNING id;`
+3. Add nullable `organization_id` columns to all three tables
+4. Update all existing records: `UPDATE profiles SET organization_id = '<default-org-id>' WHERE organization_id IS NULL;` (repeat for animals, animal_groups)
+5. Alter columns to NOT NULL with DEFAULT: `ALTER TABLE profiles ALTER COLUMN organization_id SET NOT NULL, SET DEFAULT '<default-org-id>';`
 6. Add foreign key constraints
+7. Verify no NULL values exist
-7. Run migration and verify data integrity
+8. Run migration and verify data integrity

 **Testing:**

 -   All tables have organization_id column
 -   Existing records are assigned to default organization
+-   New records automatically get default organization_id
--   Cannot create record without organization_id
+-   Cannot create record without organization_id (enforced by NOT NULL)
 -   Foreign key constraints prevent orphaned records
+-   Existing app functionality still works (all users/animals in same default org)

-**Deliverable:** All core tables linked to organizations.
+**Deliverable:** All core tables linked to organizations with safe migration.

 ---